Goal progress can easily track their status by understanding each goal's progress bars and statuses.

 1. Green = On Track

 When an employee is finished working on a goal, they will have two options for marking the goal ended:

 An employee might want to mark a goal as complete if they've finished progress on the goal or have made significant progress.
-This is how the completed goal will look on the Goal homepage when filtered by complete:
+A completed goal will have a blue checkmark.
+Hovering over the status shows the Complete indicator:

 An employee might mark a goal as incomplete if they made little to no progress on their goal.
-This is how an incomplete goal will look on the Goal page when filtered by incomplete:
+An incompleted goal will have a blue 'x'.
+Hovering over the status shows the Incomplete indicator: